Mirobit/bitcoin/doc/REST-interface.md

 * size : (numeric) the number of transactions in the TX mempool
 * bytes : (numeric) size of the TX mempool in bytes
 * usage : (numeric) total TX mempool memory usage
+* maxmempool : (numeric) maximum memory usage for the mempool
+* mempoolminfee : (numeric) minimum fee for tx to be accepted

 `GET /rest/mempool/contents.json`